yuk1i/RealCPU/README.md

 ### Assembly

 1. Learn Makefile
-2. modify objs in Makefile or add a new target
-3. use `make` to generate coe files
+2. use `make $(targets)` to generate ROM and other files
-4. Regenerate ROM/RAM ipcores
+3. Reconfigure coe files generate ROM/RAM ipcores